MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - zenmode: it is distraction-free mode, it hides menus etc. Search toggle zen mode on Command Palette.
 - vscode-pdf
 - Error Lens: To highlight errors more
+- Postman: For backend tests on local machines.
+- Gitlens: A detailed git experience on the IDE.
+- [SQLite](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite): To view sqlite databases efficiently on Vscode.
+- Ruff: It is a combination of formatter and linter.
+Can be installed as an extension or via pip install.
+- Docker: To view which containers are running.

 - Some Mac Programs to increase efficiency: